Code-dot-mil/code.mil/README.md

 ##Connect with us.
 Meet with developers across the DoD who have been tasked with America’s highest priority missions and help build upon their work.
 We believe that software created by the government should be shared with the public, and we want to collaborate with civic minded peers to make this happen.

-##Call to DoD developers.
+##Join us.

+Our projects will only be the first of many hosted on the Code.mil platform as we continue to encourage other components and offices within the DoD and Military Departments to make their code open source as well.

-Our hope is to encourage and enable others within the DoD community to host their open source projects on Code.mil.
-If you have a candidate project, please contact us at code@dds.mil!
+We’re still working on an effective means by which other agencies within the DoD community can add their projects.
+If you are a Federal employee and have a program or project you’d like to share, please engage in the discussions on Code.mil or connect with us directly at code@dds.mil.

 ##Improve the strategy.
 We’ve drafted [`CONTRIBUTING.md`](/Proposal/CONTRIBUTING.md) and [`INTENT.md`](/Proposal/INTENT.md) so the DoD can participate in the open source and free software communities, even where we may not have copyright.
 This lets us harness the depth and breadth of talent in the open source and free software communities to improve our software and make our code available for public use.